FBarnes99/Difficulty-Research/README.md

 * Cons: It negatively affect the pacing of the game and to experienced players can feel more annoying than difficult.

 -Example: **Skyrim**'s diffuclty selection.

+### Changing the amount of resources.

+-This process consists of changing the amount of "material" (ammunition, currency, etc) given to the player at any point.
+R

+* Pros: Easy to balance out.
+* Cons: Requires a lot of testing to get it right, too little and the player will loose interest and too many and the player will feel choked.

+-Example: **Metro 2033** in different difficulties ammunition (that is also used as currency) is very specifically managed to help or strangle the player

 ### Different rewards.